https://invisible-island.net/ncurses/man/

 at least 5.

-o AIX 4 and OSF1 4 use the same declaration with an array of 5 non-
+o AIX 4 and OSF/1 4 used the same declaration with a single spacing

-enough for the 6 wchar_t values.
+wchar_t values.

-functions using the structure.
+using the structure.

-Curses documents possible uses for non-spacing characters, including
+X/Open Curses documents possible applications of non-spacing

 supported by any curses implementation).
 Unicode does not limit the